-Though countertop ovens are generally considered more energy efficient than wall ovens or oven-stove combinations, this particular model uses an impressive 50 percent less energy.
-In our tests, the model cooked a juicy meatloaf in just 45 minutes (compared to an hour in a standard oven).
+Though countertop ovens are generally considered more energy efficient than wall ovens or oven-stove combinations, this particular model uses an impressive 50 percent less energy while still giving you great results.
+In our home tests, it cooked a juicy meatloaf in just 45 minutes (compared to an hour in a standard oven).

 Still, it’s extra large and powerful.
-It can accommodate as much as two 16-inch pizzas, 18 (seriously!) slices of bread, and—as our tester demonstrated—a full family-size chicken.
+It can accommodate as many as two 16-inch pizzas, 18 (seriously!) slices of bread, and—as our tester demonstrated—a full family-size chicken.
+It can cook up to 450 degrees, and its 90-minute timer automatically turns the oven off in case you get distracted.
 The bottom line: Any family would be hard-pressed to find a more spacious option with higher efficiency.

-It’s easy to use, too, thanks to convenient digital settings for baking, broiling, toasting, and defrosting.
-There’s also a dedicated pizza function, as well as a warming feature to keep food hot while the rest of your meal cooks.
-Our tester was particularly fond of the glass door, since it offers a large view window to let you see what’s cooking without having to open the oven but she did warn that it's a bit delicate.
+It’s easy to use, thanks to convenient digital settings for baking, broiling, toasting, and defrosting.
+There’s also a dedicated pizza function as well as a warming feature to keep food hot while the rest of your meal cooks.
+Our tester was particularly fond of the glass door since it offers a large view window to let you see what’s cooking without having to open the oven, but she did warn that it's a bit delicate.

 "One thing I really love about this oven is how easy it is to clean.
 The control panel is entirely digital, so there are no dials, knobs, or crevices to collect dirt and grease." — Sage McHugh, Product Tester